-By Jarrod Gusta, Solicitor, Lovegrove Smith & Cotton
+By Jarrod Gusta, Lovegrove & Cotton – Construction and Planning Lawyers

 In the construction industry in Australia it is common practice for individuals and companies alike to refer to the Guide to the Building Code of Australia (“the Guide”) to help interpret the meaning of provisions in the Building Code of Australia.
 The question this article raises is what is the legal status of the Guide when interpreting provisions of the BCA?
 Recent case law authority in the New South Wales Supreme Court and the Victorian Supreme Court, found that the Guide had no legal authority.
 By this the author means that an interpretation of a BCA provision that is based on the Guide is not legally correct, as the Guide holds no regulatory force.
 A BCA provision will be interpreted by a Court on the actual text of the provision and not the Guide’s explanation of the provision.

 What is the BCA?